Kim, Bashaw win New Jersey primaries for Senate seat held by embattled Menendez

 Bashaw centered his campaign in part on ending “one-party monopoly” in New Jersey, where state government is led entirely by Democrats, and on sending a conservative to Washington.
 It’s unclear whether that message will resonate with general election voters, who have not elected a Republican to the Senate in over five decades.
 Registered Democrats outnumber Republicans by about 1 million in New Jersey.

-GOP leaders were optimistic that they had their best hope in years of capturing a Senate seat after incumbent Democratic Sen. Bob Menendez was indicted for a second time on federal corruption charges.
-But those hopes dimmed somewhat when Menendez said he would not run as a Democrat, and instead Rep. Andy Kim emerged as a as the party’s likely nominee.
+GOP leaders were optimistic that they had their best hope in years of capturing a Senate seat after Menendez was indicted for a second time on federal corruption charges.
+But that dimmed somewhat when he said he would not run as a Democrat.

-After Menendez filed to run as an independent, the GOP is hopeful that Democratic voters might be divided enough to play to the Republicans' advantage.
+His independent run gives the GOP new hope that Democratic voters might be divided enough to play to their advantage.

 “Republicans have the best opportunity to win this seat in 52 years,” said Republican state Sen. Mike Testa, a Bashaw backer.

-Note: This story has been updated to correct the outcome of the 3rd District race.